 However, the remote control airplane was built and is still around today.
 It flies very well and is somewhat unique.

 This is how it looks now.
 I have modified it to a Hawker Demon (minor changes) and have been flying it with a Laser 150 for power.
-I could make a future project of drawing up the Demon in CAD and offering the plans for sale as a PDF.
-If you would be interested click here to contact. me
+I have redesigned this model and can now offer plans in PDF format.
+Click here or on the image for more details.

 The process I use today is quite different.
 My former profession was as a machine designer, so I had experience with various 2D and 3D CAD programs.
 I find the 2D CAD to be well suited to these types of projects and all my plans, for the past few years, have used this process.
 This produces a very accurate, scale outline and good parts fit-up.
 All my plans have been built and flown, prior to being offered for sale.